GiovaniDamian/GiovaniDamian/README.md

 ### Hi, My name is Giovani and this is my repository:

 - 📍 Now I'm living in Brazil
-- 💼 I'm in a trainee full stack development
 - 🔭 I have experience in management and software development
-- 📚 I'm currently study .Net and C#
+- 📚 I'm currently study JavaScript and Azure
 - 😄 Pronouns: he / him

   <div align="center">